matomo-org/matomo-for-wordpress/readme.txt

 **How Matomo Analytics for Wordpress solves problems:**

 * 100% data ownership, no one else can see your data
 * Super easy to install.
-No technical knowledge needed
+No technical knowledge needed #nocode
 * Free to use forever
 * Designed to save you time as an out-of-box solution (including many Ecommerce stores)
 * Protects the privacy of your users